kvasdopil/asteroids/README.md

 ## TODO ##
 - add a scoreboard
 - add a mobile version
-- fix the bug with balls bouncing off the asteroids
 - add a nice bg texture
 - add charging/overheat to a weapon
 - add a ufo